 - Almonds and walnuts

-Bonus: Eating an anti-inflammatory diet can often eliminate the unpleasant side effects that some medications cause such as fogginess, memory loss and drowsiness.
+Bonus: Eating an anti-inflammatory diet can often eliminate the unpleasant side effects that some medications cause, such as fogginess, memory loss and drowsiness.
 And because so many anti-inflammatory foods are fruits and vegetables, you could even try growing them on your own by taking up gardening as a hobby.

 We Are Dedicated To Your Health